 These criteria are just a general rule of thumb.
 If you have a particularly robust shared hosting plan, your site may be able to handle up to a few thousand site visitors a day.
 Also, other factors besides your type of hosting can affect website performance, such as layout, plugins, and OS configuration.

 One Last Thought About Cheap VPS Hosts

-So there you have it, 9 of the best cheap VPS hosting options of 2020.
+So there you have it, 9 of the best VPS hosting options of 2023.
 These hosting companies have been judged to provide some of the best quality economical plans for small to mid-sized businesses and web pages.

 So, if you currently run shared hosting and notice frequent drops in performance, or you are looking for efficient hosting solutions that are cheaper than a dedicated server, give VPS hosting a try today.